darryncampbell/WakeLock_WifiLock_Exerciser/README.md

 ## Notes

+- Uncomment the annotated line in onCreate() to create a separate wake lock on launch
 - Tested on TC51
 - Would never pass PlayStore criteria as includes `ACTION_REQUEST_IGNORE_BATTERY_OPTIMIZATIONS`
 - Make sure nothing else on your device holds wake locks before running tests